-My vision as an artist is to engage the viewer in an internal journey, connecting an exploration of individual character with the context of community and the world in which we live.
-By investigating personal, internal themes (such as the distances between us, the need for human connection, dreams, and memory, my drawings ask how who we are connects us with the world in which we live.
+My vision as an artist is to engage the viewer in an internal journey, connecting an exploration of individual character with the context of the world in which we live.
+By investigating person-centered narratives and internal themes – such as how we carry our past with us always as the lens through which we view life – and the need for human connection, dreams, and memory, my drawings ask how who we are connects us with community.
 In other words, how do we define ourselves as individuals within our social context?

 Visit My Portfolio

 Please visit my online portfolio to take a look at some of my artwork.